Chapter 1 : The One Where James Knocks Me Down

-“There’s going to be food on the train,” I informed him, it was Daryl’s turn to roll his eyes before he grabbed me and pulled me into a hug, his chin resting on the top of my head.
-As he was two years older than me, he had graduated from Hogwarts in the June.
-Now, he was out in the Wizarding World and doing absolutely nothing, as he decided what he wanted to do with his life that wasn’t moping around on the sofa and eating my sweets.
+“There’s going to be food on the train,” I informed him, it was Daryl’s turn to roll his eyes before he grabbed me and pulled me into a hug.
+He was quite a bit taller then me, so his chin resting on the top of my head.

-“You better get going before the train leaves and I’m stuck with you again.”
+“You best get going before the train leaves and I’m stuck with you again.”
 Daryl told me.

-“Just when I think we’re having a nice interaction,” I said with a shake of my head as I carried the heavy cage and began to make my way through the crowds of people on the platform, waving at my brother over my shoulder.
+“Just when I think we’re having a nice interaction.”
+I said with a shake of my head, the cage heavy in my arms.
+I gave a smile to him before I began to make my way through the crowds of people on the platform.

-“He is getting really heavy now.
-I think I need to cut back on his food.”
-I said, as I leant across the seat so that I could shut the door of the compartment, wanting to be able to let Snowball out of the cage for a while.
-Snowball, however, seemed to not want to leave the cage after I had opened the door of it for him.
-He chose instead to just look at me, looking like a giant ball of white candy floss with eyes.
+“He is getting quite heavy now; I think I need to cut back on his food.”
+I said as I leant across the seat so that I could shut the door of the compartment, wanting to be able to let Snowball out of the cage for a while.
+Snowball seemed to not want to leave the cage after I had opened the door of it for him; choosing instead to just look at me.
+He was beginning to resemble a giant ball of white candy floss with eyes.

 “Are you not even going to come out?”
 I asked him, he ignored me as he decided to lie down in what looked like an uncomfortable position.

-Michelle gave a laugh as I rolled my eyes and shook my head, running a hand through my long brunette hair as I turned to look at my friend, noticing that she had cut her blonde hair so that it was now shoulder length.
+Michelle gave a laugh as I rolled my eyes and shook my head.
+I pushed a hand through my long brunette hair as I turned to look at my friend.
+I noticed that she had cut her blonde hair, so that it was now shoulder length.

 “He is the strangest cat that I’ve ever met.”
 I informed her.

 “Do you meet many strange animals?”
-Michelle asked me curiously, amusement dancing in her eyes.
+Michelle asked me, amusement dancing in her eyes.

 “Thank you,” Michelle said as her hand went to her shorter hair, “Takes a while to get used to but I like it.
-It cheered me up a bit after finding out that Lucien got the Captains badge instead of me.
-I felt for sure that this was going to be my year.
-Now there’s no chance of me being a captain because Lucien is in our year, so unless he gets kicked off of the team, gives away his captain’s badge, or just does a terrible job so he’s forced to give up the badge, there’s no hope.”
+It cheered me up a bit after finding out that Lucien got the Captains badge instead of me; I felt for sure that this was going to be my year.
+Now, there’s no chance of me being a captain because Lucien is in our year.
+So, unless he gets kicked off of the team, gives away his captain’s badge or just does such a terrible job that he’s forced to give up the badge.
+There’s no hope.”

 I nodded along with Michelle’s words as she continued talking.
 I had heard the same speech over and over since our Hogwarts letters had arrived.
-Michelle had written to me straight away, to tell me that she didn’t get the Captains badge, to which I replied with my sadness that she didn’t get the badge.
-Although to be totally honest, I couldn’t care less about Quidditch.
-I felt sorry for my friend who had wanted nothing more than to be captain.
+Michelle had written to me straight away, telling me that she didn’t get the Captains badge.
+To which I replied with my sadness that she didn’t get the badge, even though in all honesty I couldn’t care less about Quidditch.
+I did feel sorry for my friend who had wanted nothing more than to be captain.

-I gave a nod at her words as I reached down for my backpack, opening it and reaching in so that I could pull out the drink I had packed in here as well as a few comic books.
+I gave a nod at her words as I reached down for my backpack, reaching in so that I could get the drink I had packed in here as well as a few comic books.
 I pulled out the first one that my hands reached, smiling as I looked down at the cover of it.

 I could almost hear Michelle rolling her eyes, “I guess that now is the time when I make my own entertainment,” she stated.